Ramonss93/Linux-Mint-post-install-1/README.md

 - Cleans and tweaks the system

 ## Usage
-Download the script and give him execution permission:
+Download the script and give execution permission:

 `chmod +x autoconfig.sh`